ASCCON/DStat/README.md

 **dstat** [*OPTION*]... [*DIRECTORY*]...

 # DESCRIPTION
-**dstat** quickly gathers "directory statistics" on single directories or recursively across entire filesystems.
+**dstat** quickly gathers "directory statistics" on one or more directories supplied at the command line.
 It is most useful as a diagnostics and "sanity checking" tool in BigData environments where file management can be unwieldy.
 For example, trying to determine the number of files under a certain directory with **ls**(1) can take many minutes to complete when